DRIVER FELL ASLEEP AT THE WHEEL – MN CAR ACCIDENT ATTORNEYS

-The scientists noticed that the sleepier and more tired the participants became, the more difficult they found the task, and the slower they performed.
+The scientists noticed that the sleepier and more tired the participants became, the slower they performed.
 “We were fascinated to observe how sleep deprivation dampened brain cell activity,” explains lead study author Dr. Yuval Nir.
 He notes that with lack of sleep, brain cells became “sluggish” and neural communication was impaired.
 “Unlike the usual rapid reaction,” he says, “the neurons responded slowly, fired more weakly, and their transmissions dragged on longer than usual.”
-What happened was that sleeplessness impacted how effectively neurons encoded regular information, and how visual stimuli were transposed into conscious perception.
+What happened was that sleeplessness impacted how effectively visual stimuli were transposed into conscious perception.

 Activity in overtired brains is ‘sleepy’ leading to car crash

-It was also found that brain cells that took longer to respond were associated with slower brain waves — such as those normally registered during sleep phases — and that this slow-motion activity was located in the same brain regions.
+It was also found that brain cells that took longer to respond were associated with slower brain waves — such as those normally registered during sleep phases.
 “Slow sleep-like waves disrupted the patients’ brain activity and performance of tasks,” explains Dr. Fried.
 “This phenomenon suggests that select regions of the patients’ brains were dozing, causing mental lapses, while the rest of the brain was awake and running as usual.”

 AUTO ACCIDENT INJURY LAWYER MN

 If you have been injured in a car accident because the other driver fell asleep at the wheel, call us and speak with an attorney for a free consultation.
-Pam Rochlin and David Rochlin have over 25 years’ experience successfully representing people injured in a car accident throughout Minnesota.
+Pam Rochlin and David Rochlin have over 25 years’ experience.
+We successfully represent people injured in a car accident throughout Minnesota.